top of page

 Key Features of Rockwool

-Soundproofing: Its dense fibers absorb sound waves, reducing noise transmission.
+• Soundproofing: Its dense fibers absorb sound waves, significantly reducing noise transmission.

-What is Owens Corning Thermafiber Fire and Sound Guard Plus?
+Exploring Owens Corning Thermafiber Fire and Sound Guard Plus

 Owens Corning Thermafiber Fire and Sound Guard Plus is a type of mineral wool insulation designed specifically for fire protection and sound control.
 It is manufactured by melting basalt rock and recycled slag, then spun into fibers.
 This product targets commercial and residential applications where fire safety and noise reduction are priorities.